NBA Rumors: Carmelo Anthony Says Rockets’ Issues Are ‘Over-Amplified’ Because Of High Expectations

-Last season, the Houston Rockets finished with the best record in the Western Conference and almost eliminated the reigning NBA champions, Golden State Warriors, in the conference finals.
+Last season, the Houston Rockets finished with the best record in the Western Conference and almost eliminated the reigning NBA champion Golden State Warriors in the conference finals.
 If Chris Paul didn’t suffer an injury, most people believed that the Rockets would be the one heading to the NBA Finals and crowned as the 2018 NBA champions.

-Before the 2018-19 NBA season officially started, the Rockets emerged as the top favorite NBA team to challenge the Warriors for the Western Conference supremacy.
-Unfortunately, as of now, the Rockets are not living up to expectations and failed to become consistent on both ends of the floor.
-Rockets small forward Carmelo Anthony said that they are all aware of their inconsistencies, but he believes the issues on their team are being exaggerated because of the high expectations from them this season.
+Before the 2018-19 NBA season officially started, the Rockets emerged as the favorite NBA team to challenge the Warriors for Western Conference supremacy.
+Unfortunately, as of now, the Rockets are not living up to expectations and are not consistent on both ends of the floor.
+Rockets small forward Carmelo Anthony said that they are all aware of their inconsistencies, but he believes the issues on their team are being exaggerated because of the high expectations on them this season.

 “I think it’s over-amplified when it’s the team that has so much expectations,” Anthony said, via Jonathan Feigen of the Houston Chronicle.
 “Regardless of it’s at the beginning of the season, regardless of it’s at the end of the season, a team that has this much expectation to not only get to the playoffs, but win a championship, of course, this will always be magnified times 100.”